 Figure 1.1.6-1: Message flow for automatic recognition of identification schemes for heterogeneous IoT identifiers

-1. An application sends a request to the M2M service platform to recognize the identification scheme of an IoT identifier.
+1. An application sends a request to the M2M service platform to recognize the identification scheme of an IoT identifier and then configure the device in an oneM2M deployment.
 The identifier recognition model is deployed on the M2M service platform which manifests as a rule base or a machine learning classification model.

 2. After receiving the request, the oneM2M platform inferences the identification scheme of the identifier based on the heterogeneous identification function.

+3. Based on the identifier and its identification scheme, the oneM2M platform captures the device management information from the vendor and populates it with new configuration information.

+This identifier becomes a M2M External Identifier (M2M-Ext-ID);

+Populate node resource and device management resources like firmware object, software object, etc.

-3. The oneM2M platform returns the recognition result to the application.
+4. The oneM2M platform returns the result to the application.
+This can be success or configuration complete message.

 Alternative flow

-None.
+Step 3 above could include an automatic trigger to begin a firmware update with the vendor.

+Or the vendor could create some resources on behalf of the device/application..

 Post-conditions